fireehead/diabetes-dashboard/README.md

-# diabetes-dashboard
+# diabetes-program-dashboard
-A dashboard to portray patient diabates information
+A dynamic and intuitive dashboard designed to visualize key metrics and insights for patient data in a diabetes care program.
+Built using React and Next.js for a seamless and responsive user experience.